wallyruan/Wallace_BlueStampPortfolio/index.md

 	// If pin goes LOW, sound is detected if (sensorData == LOW) {

-		// If 25ms have passed since last LOW state, it means that
-		// the clap is detected and not due to any spurious sounds unsigned long intensity = millis() - lastEvent;
+    unsigned long intensity = millis() - lastEvent;
 		if (intensity > 2500) {
 			Serial.println("Clap detected!");
       Serial.print("Intensity: ");
       Serial.print(intensity);
       writeLog(intensity);

       yellToDogs();
       //play the audio